Kotlin/kotlinx-kover/docs/gradle-plugin/index.md

 For the example above, you need to configure `koverReport` only in the `:app` project, settings from dependencies (`:core`) are not inherited during the execution of `:app:koverHtmlReport`.

 However, the settings specified in the `kover { ... }` extension affect all reports, even those generated using dependencies.

+**When generating a single report for several projects, all these projects should use the same coverage toolset - Kover or JaCoCo.**

 ## Filtering reports
 For a full description of working with filters, see the [extended manual](configuring#reports-filtering).